engraving-challenges/main/3-setup.md

 with the actual name of the challenge's repository.
 (You may also copy the repository address from GitHub.
 On the website _of your fork_, find the `HTTPS clone URL` - it's located on the right).
-Please note that `git clone` will create a subdirectory inside your current working directory, so you don't need to create a directory for the new repository.
-Instead you should have something like a base directory where you want to store all your repositories in and run `git clone` from there.
-This will download a copy *of your fork* to your local disk and initialize it as a Git repository.

 ### Add upstream repository to your local clone